Create a loop in a workflow

 3. Enter the name of the workflow you want to run once for each row collected.

-4. In the Number of Runs field, specify the number of times to run the child workflow.
+4. In the Number of Runs field, specify the times to run the child workflow.

 • If you leave this field blank, the child workflow runs once.

-• If you enter the reference to an array of data, the child workflow will be run once for each entry in the array.
+• If you enter the reference to an array of data, the child workflow will run once for each entry.

 1. Go to the Run Log